vrza/birthday-cli/README.md

 ## Description

-If a birthday is today, program warns about number of hours remaining until end of birthday, otherwise it warsn about number of months/days left until their next birthday.
+If a birthday is today, program warns about number of hours remaining until end of birthday, otherwise it warns about number of months/days left until their next birthday.